 The other finalists' essays may be found at the following links:

-Nantucket Book Foundation Young Writers Award 2018 Winner
+Nantucket Book Foundation Young Writer Award 2018 Winner

 "Believe 9th Grade"